orlof/xcb3-ext/readme.md

 **XCB3-GFX Library Summary**:

-- **Purpose**: The XCB3-GFX library is tailored for drawing on C64 bitmaps, offering developers an array of low-level graphic primitives.
+- **Purpose**: The XCB3-GFX library is tailored for drawing on C64 bitmaps, offering developers an array of graphic primitives.

-- **Compatibility**: The library supports both hires and multicolor bitmap modes, ensuring a diverse graphical range.
+- **Compatibility**: The library supports both hires and multicolor bitmap modes.
 Some of the subroutines have two variants - one for Hires and another for Multicolor.
 Those subroutines are easy to recognize as their multicolor variant ends with MC e.g. Text() for hires and TextMC() for multicolor.

 - **Flexibility**: XCB3-GFX can operate with any of the VIC banks (0-3).
 Unlike some other libraries, there's no "hard-coded" memory location for the bitmap, screen, or font, which provides developers with a high degree of flexibility.
 XCB3-GFX drawing primitives work even if target memory is located in bank 3 "behind" io and kernel.

 - **Performance**: XCB3-GFX is not the fastest library, but it ain't slow either.
 It can plot random hires lines at a rate of approximately 235 pixels within 1/50s, with an average line length of 142 pixels.
+8 linex "mystic lines" screen saver updates about 8 times per second in multicolor mode.
 Philosophy of this library is to try balancing performance, memory consumption and usability.
 For example, XCB3-GFX uses only 25x2 bytes for bitmap y-tables while 200x2 bytes would improve the performance.
-Current release contains self modifying code that makes it unsuitable for ROM.
 In VERY rough terms memory consumption is about 3k for hires routines and 3k for multicolor routines.
 If all features are in use then memory consumption is about 6k.
+Current release contains self modifying code that makes it unsuitable for ROM.

 - **Usage Note**: For the sake of maintaining a decent performance, there's no built-in sanity check for the input arguments.
 As a result, if users input values that instruct drawings outside of the screen boundaries, the library's behavior becomes undefined, and it won't provide warnings or errors.